-While you’re busy working 9 to 5, you can stretch your children’s creative muscles by signing up for free books through Dolly Parton’s Imagination Library.
-More than 165 million books have been gifted to date!
+While you’re busy working 9 to 5, you can stretch your children’s creative muscles by signing up for free kids books through Dolly Parton’s Imagination Library.
+More than 190 million books have been gifted to date!

 2. Get free comics during Free Comic Book Day on the first Saturday in May.

-In 2022, the 20th annual Free Comic Book Day falls on Saturday, May 7, and this year’s giveaways include a Captain Underpants sampler, Spider-Man, Stranger Things, Archie, and Doctor Who.
+Make sure not to miss Free Comic Book Day.
+It’s a special day in May when select comic books shops across North America give away comic books for free.
+In 2022 the event fell on Saturday, May 7, and giveaways included a Captain Underpants sampler, Spider-Man, Stranger Things, Archie, and Doctor Who.
 You’ll want to visit multiple shops to get at least one free comic book per store.
 To find a participating shop in your area, use the Free Comic Book Day store locator.

 For more information, free downloads, interviews, and sneak peeks of the comics offered, go to FreeComicBookDay.com.